Gold Rush Hwy photography workshop

 colorful and extremely photogenic.
 Step back in time to see these

-amazing towns built in the mid-1800's as a result of gold being
+amazing towns built in the mid-1800's after gold was discovered

-discovered in California.
-Along the entire scenic route, skirting
+in California.
+Along the entire scenic route, skirting the western

-the western foothills of the high Sierra mountains, many original
+foothills of the high Sierra mountains, many original buildings,

-buildings, lovingly preserved and restored, are still standing.
+lovingly preserved and restored, are still standing.
+Dine in restaurants

 workshop begins in historic Placerville, a booming gold rush town